 The Cruiser 2 package includes a coil leash, a center fin, and a two-piece adjustable paddle.
 The paddle is a tad heavy but overall performs well and doesn’t slip when you put force into your stroke.
 The Cruiser 2 also has bungee straps on the nose, which work well for stashing shoes or your pack and other essential items.

 The Cruiser features a unique handle that slides in flush with the deck when not in use and pops out when you’re ready to carry it.
-It’s a cool idea in theory but in execution, it’s awkward and uncomfortable to carry.
-It’s not terrible but we much prefer the traditional handle style.
+We found it to be a bit less comfortable than a traditional handle, but it also means there isn’t an awkward hand hole to trip on when paddling.

-At 4.5″ thick, the Cruiser 2 is thinner than most paddle boards and that lower volume does make it slightly less stable but more maneuverable.
+At 4.5″ thick, the Cruiser 2 is thinner than most all-around paddle boards and that lower volume does make it slightly less stable but more maneuverable.
 We still felt that it worked well for beginners but if you’re larger or balance-challenged you may prefer something stabler like the Surftech Lido which has a similar shape and overall design but is slightly wider.
+However, that maneuverability will come in spades if you turn your attention to the surf.
+While not strictly a surf paddleboard, the Cruiser 2 can definitely hold its own in small mushy waves.
 The Cruiser 2 was our runner-up all-around board simply because the Lido is a bit more affordable and stable.
 Read our full review of the ISLE Cruiser 2 here.

 ROC Kahuna ($225)